soapmactavish03/Morse-Decoder/README.md

 Morse Decoder with Arduino and I2C LCD

-This project implements a real-time Morse code decoder using an Arduino and a 16x2 I2C LCD.
-The system detects button presses to interpret dots (.) and dashes (-) as letters and words, displays decoded text on the LCD, and includes a fast-press reset feature to clear the display.
+A real-time Morse code decoder using an Arduino and a 16x2 I2C LCD.
+Decode dots (.) and dashes (-) from a button, display letters and words, and reset the display with rapid presses.

-Features
+🌟 Features

-Decode dots (.) and dashes (-) from button input.
+Decode dots (.) and dashes (-) into letters and numbers.

-Letter and word spacing automatically detected.
+Automatic letter and word spacing detection.

-Output displayed on a 16x2 I2C LCD, scrolling for long text.
+Output displayed on a 16x2 I2C LCD, with scrolling for long text.

-Fast-press reset: rapidly pressing the button 5–7 times clears the display.
+Fast-press reset: Press the button 5–7 times quickly to clear display.

 Supports letters A–Z and numbers 0–9.

 Easily extendable for punctuation or special symbols.

-Components
+📦 Components

 Arduino Uno / Nano / Mega

 Push button

-16x2 I2C LCD
+16x2 I2C LCD (HD44780 with I2C backpack)

-10kΩ resistor (for pull-down, if needed)
+10kΩ resistor (pull-down if needed)

-An active piezo-buzzer for sound cues

 Breadboard and jumper wires

+Active Buzzer for sound cues

-Wiring
+🔌 Wiring

 Button: